Ko Tāua Tāua. Ko Tāmaki Makaurau Tātou.

 Why we are gathering

-strengthen relationships and trust across sectors, communities, and knowledge traditions
+strengthen relationships and trust

-recognise the leadership already present
+recognise and build on leadership already present

 Who will be there